 Serratia species are often resistant to multiple antibiotics.
 Quorum sensing (QS) plays important role in antibiotic resistance and biofilm production among Serratia marcescens.
 Serratia species are usually resistant to cephalosporins, polymyxins, and occasionally also to aminoglycosides.

-One response to “Serratia marcescens: Properties, Pathogenesis, Diagnosis”
+One thought on “Serratia marcescens: Properties, Pathogenesis, Diagnosis”